onebeyond/js-pills/pills/pro/async-await-iterations/README.md

 ### Async Await iterations

-Do you want to make asynchronous request in an specific order ?
+Do you want to make asynchronous request sequentially?
 Using async await can be tricky.
 Let's see why.

 ### The bad way (synchronous loop)